Mellon Dissertation Year Fellowship (DYF)

 The 2018-2019 academic year will be the final year of this fellowship, which will enable the recipient to work without interruption toward completion of his or her dissertation.
 Awards are restricted to ABD students who are in their fifth of sixth year during the year of the fellowship (i.e., in their fourth or fifth year in the 2017-2018 academic year, when they apply) and who are writing dissertations in an area of the humanities or humanistic social sciences using methods that are qualitative (i.e., not empirical or quantitative), analytical, critical, and/or speculative.
 As long as the dissertation takes this humanistic approach, students in the following programs will qualify: Anthropology, English, History, Music Composition and Theory, Musicology, Near Eastern and Judaic Studies, Politics, and Sociology.
-Eight fellowships are available for the 2018-2019 academic year.
-The DYF carries a 12-month stipend, a summer research grant, and a full credit toward the Brandeis Health Insurance option.
+Ten fellowships are available for the 2018-2019 academic year.
+The DYF carries a 12-month stipend of $33,500, a summer research grant of $4000, and a full credit toward the Brandeis Health Insurance option.
 Applications are not active at this time.
 Information about the next application cycle will be made available on this site by November 2018.

 1. Awards are restricted to doctoral candidates writing dissertations in an area of the humanities or humanistic social sciences using methods that are qualitative (i.e., not empirical or quantitative), analytical, critical, and/or speculative.
 As long as the dissertation takes this humanistic approach, students in the following programs will qualify: Anthropology, English, History, Music Composition and Theory, Musicology, Near Eastern and Judaic Studies, Politics, and Sociology.